 7. Exercise.

 In addition to consume healthy foods, to prevent ovarian cyst can by doing exercise.
-Exercise can help prevent ovarian cysts.
+Regular exercise helps regulate hormones and may reduce the risk of developing ovarian cysts.

 8. Maintain a healthy weight